paritytech/devops-guide/src/guides/parachain_deployment.md

   SS58 Address:      5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY
 ```

-## Reserve a ParaId on Rococo
+## Reserve a ParaId on Paseo

 Note: although it is possible to use specific UIs for registering your parachain, this guide only documents how to do it by submitting extrinsics directly through the Polkadot.js Console.

-To get reserve a ParaId for your parachain on Rococo, navigate to the [Polkadot.js Apps interface](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frococo-rpc.polkadot.io).
+To get reserve a ParaId for your parachain on Paseo, navigate to the [Polkadot.js Apps interface](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.ibp.network%2Fpaseo#/explorer).

-* Ensure you are connected to the Rococo network by selecting the appropriate RPC endpoint (`wss://rococo-rpc.polkadot.io`).
+* Ensure you are connected to the Paseo network by selecting the appropriate RPC endpoint.
 * Go to the "Developer" tab and select "Extrinsics".
 * Choose `registrar.reserve` from the dropdown menu and execute it with your account.
 * Check the included extrinsic result in the block to find your reserved `para_id` and note it down.